Correspondence chess: Server-based

 Sample image of a chess variant that can be played on the internet.

 Correspondence chess servers are usually database-driven and carry with them a web-based interface for submitting moves to the database.
 However, the method of transmission does not matter, as long as the transmitted moves are audited within the server's database.

 Server fees vary; most casual servers use a yearly charging model, whereby players can play as many tournaments or games as they want all year round.
 Some servers offer basic membership for free, with more services available for a fee.
 Casual servers also tend to have a wide range of features, such as real-time rating systems, online games databases, social and chess improvement forums, teams, and player homepages.
 More traditional correspondence chess servers often charge per tournament and force the use of real names.
 For example, competitors in the Correspondence Chess League of America use their real names rather than aliases.

 The vast majority of chess platforms that enable playing chess also provide access to server-based correspondence / daily chess.
 However, not all of them allow switching to the analysis mode or offer a built-in library of openings or entire games.

 Mobile

 With the advent of smartphones such as Apple's iPhone, Blackberry, and Android-based devices, correspondence chess has seen a recent rise in popularity as applications on these devices, where users submit their moves to a central server.
+Smartphone users may also participate in Casual Correspondence Chess Matches by exchanging Algebraic Notation Moves Lists by Text Message, which can be quickly imported by Mobile & Web-based Chess Software into a virtual Chessboard depicting each move of the Match.

+These Correspondence Chess Matches can also turn into Over-the Board Virtual Matches by the use of Video Calling Apps such as FaceTime which enable Screen Sharing in Real-Time.